Kentik Proxy Agent

 Notes:

 - To generate directional hostname dimensions your organization should be proxying flows through kproxy version 7.43.0 or newer.
-To enable alternate DNS resolution with earlier versions of kproxy, please contact Customer Support.
+To enable alternate DNS resolution with earlier versions of kproxy, see Customer Care.

 - When the IP addresses of an ingested flow record can't be resolved the directional hostname dimensions in the corresponding KDE record will be left unspecified.